GuyGueta/AI-rubic-cube/README.md

 1. run in the printed version (recommended)
 2. run the GUI version.

-to change the size of the cube, change the "cube_size" parameters in cube_utils.py to the chosen size. default is 3.
+to change the size of the cube, change the "cube_size" parameter in cube_utils.py to the chosen size. default is 3.

 ## option 1: printed version: